Have you ever found that you and your client weren’t speaking the same language when talking about a shoot?

 One way to help everyone understands the sought after visual aesthetic is to create mood boards.

 A mood board is a collection of images gathered together into collage form.
-They are used extensively in design and photography to help define the visual direction of a project.
+They’ re used extensively in design and photography to help define the visual direction of a project.
 You can send them to all the people involved in the shoot for feedback or collaboration.

 A mood board is very helpful when working with clients, but you may also want to create them for your personal projects or shoots.
-For example, I create several mood boards when I’m looking to fill in the gaps of my web and print portfolios with something a little different from what I’ve done before.
+For example, I create several mood boards when I’m planning to shoot images that will fill in the gaps of my web and print portfolios and other promotional assets.

 It’s up to you to determine how a mood board can help you get your creative juices flowing.